skirino/pool_sup/README.md

     ]
     Supervisor.start_link(children, [strategy: :one_for_one])

-The `PoolSup` process initially has 5 workers and can temporarily have upto 8.
+The `PoolSup` process initially has 5 workers and can temporarily have up to 8.
 All workers are started by `MyWorker.start_link({:worker, :arg})`.

 You can of course define a wrapper function of `PoolSup.start_link/4` and use it in your supervisor spec.